Facebook Pixel

 Your company location will follow your name and can be found on the right-hand side of your card.
 It is important that your company’s location is in the language of the area your country is located.
 Translating your address into another language would not be useful for anyone attempting to contact you via mail.

 After your company address is your company phone number.
-If you have more than one phone number associated with your company they must be displayed in the order of relevance to the receiver, with each number labelled as to which is which.
+If you have more than one phone number associated with your company they must be displayed in the order of relevance to the receiver, with each number labeled as to which is which.

 The last thing you must include on your card is your company email addresses, web addresses and social media handles.
 Each address must be in the correct language, it’s no use translating your email address into Japanese if it then cannot be used to contact you.
 The social media handles you include must be relevant and up-to-date.